 These problems are tightly coupled synchronous problems which are regular in space and time.
-Their data or geometric parallelism can be naturally expressed in Fortran 90D (appropriately extended Fortran 90) or similar languages such as CM Fortran, Crystal [Chen:88b], C [Quinn:90a, 90b], or even APL.
+Their data or geometric parallelism can be naturally expressed in Fortran 90D (appropriately extended Fortran 90) or similar languages such as CM Fortran [TMC:89a], Crystal [Chen:88b], C [Quinn:90a, 90b], or even APL.
 This allows the user to specify the problem structure in a natural high level fashion using the vector and matrix constructs of Fortran 90.
-The compiler can take care of mapping this onto different machines including those of SIMD and MIMD architecture [Wu:90c, Fox:91b].
-As described in Section IV, we have defined extensions to Fortran77, called Fortran77D, which will allow Fortran77, as well as Fortran90, to be used in this problem class.
+The compiler can take care of mapping this onto different machines including those of SIMD and MIMD architecture [Wu:91a, Fox:91b].